chunned/hugo/content/post/pwnagotchi/index.md

 Run the following command to extract the PMKID from the PCAP and save as a hashcat mode 22000 hash file: `~/hcxtools/hcxpcapngtool -o <name>.hc22000 <PCAP FILE>`

 Now, run hashcat: `hashcat -m 22000 -a3 -w3 <name>.hc22000 '?d?d?d?d?d?d?d?d'`.
 You may be wondering about the `?d?d?d` part - that is a [mask](https://hashcat.net/wiki/doku.php?id=mask_attack) which tells hashcat the format of the string to brute force.
 In our case, the mask is eight integers - this is because the default password on most consumer WAPs is a string of eight integers.
 If you want to instead try a wordlist, try [this one](https://wpa-sec.stanev.org/dict/cracked.txt.gz) (see [wpa-sec.stanev.org](https://wpa-sec.stanev.org) for details)

+After a few minutes (depending on how fast your machine is), the password should be cracked.